danielboucek/private-extensions-gitlab/README.md

 - Set your Gitlab access token using the command `Set GitLab Access Token`, this token is stored securely in vscode's SecretStorage and is not exposed.
 You can use personal token or project token scoped at least for `read_api`
 - Set your Gitlab's package registry API URL of your project.
 You can add multiple URLs if you want to group your extensions in different projects.
+- If you want to have the package registry project set as 'public' you can set the Access Token to a single white space to be able to make the requests.
 - Optional: If a user and his token do not have access to the project repository you can change the general settings to `Allow anyone to pull from Package Registry`

 ```